TheGraphAcademy/Graph-Academy-Hub/technical-documentation/Tips & Tricks/manuallyClosingAllocationsForFailedSubgraphs.md

 **Note:**

-To maximize your rewards in the case of a failed subgraph, you should check each Epoch to see which is the latest one you have a (valid) POI for.
+To maximize your rewards in the case of a failed subgraph, you should check each Epoch to see which is the latest one you have a (valid) PoI for.

-This guide only covers how to obtain the POI held by your own Indexer.
+This guide only covers how to obtain the PoI held by your own Indexer.
 However, or whether, you decide to further validate it beyond that, is another topic.

 **Considerations around the indexer-agent before manually closing an allocation**